Drug interactions between COPD and Pulmicort Flexhaler

 There were no interactions found in our database between COPD and Pulmicort Flexhaler - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 128 drugs (382 brand and generic names) are known to interact with COPD.
+A total of 128 drugs are known to interact with COPD.

 - COPD is in the drug class antiasthmatic combinations.